 Maa Durga entered into a fight with Mahishasura and defeated him on the day of Vijayadashami or Dussehra.
 Durgotsav is the name of the festival which is popularly used in the context of Maa Durga's victory over Mahishasura.
 Durgotsav is mainly celebrated in South India.
 In East India, the victory is celebrated as Durga Puja.

-Before celebrating Vijaya Dashami or Dussehra in 2015, let’s talk about the different ways for celebrating the festival, all around the country and outside as well.
+Before celebrating Vijayadashami or Dussehra, let’s talk about the different ways for celebrating the festival, all around the country and outside as well.

 In North India, the main legend behind the celebrations of Dussehra is Lord Rama.
 Therefore, there is a tradition of performing Ramlila every year.
 Ramlila is performed during the nine divine days of Sharad Navratri.
 On the following tenth day, Dasara is celebrated.

 Kullu Dussehra begins on the day of Vijayadashami, and continues till next seven days.
-The main deity who is worshiped during Kullu Dussehra is Lord Raghunath Ji, with thousands of other local deities.
+The main deity who is worshiped during Kullu Dussehra is Lord Raghunath, with thousands of other local deities.